JoeProAI/Followlytics/MARKETING_COPY.md

 ## 💬 FAQ Responses

 ### "Where does the data come from?"
-**Answer:** "We extract data from public Twitter profiles - the same information you can see by visiting any profile page.
+**Answer:** "We extract data from public X profiles - the same information you can see by visiting any profile page.
 We just do it faster and at scale."

 ### "Is this legal?"
 **Answer:** "Yes.
 We only collect publicly available data (usernames, bios, follower counts, etc.).
 This is the same approach used by billion-dollar companies like ZoomInfo, Hunter.io, and Clearbit."

 ### "Will my account get banned?"
-**Answer:** "No. We don't access your Twitter account or require your credentials.
+**Answer:** "No. We don't access your X account or require your credentials.
 We're extracting public data from other accounts, not using your account to do it."

 ### "How accurate is the data?"
 **Answer:** "Extremely accurate.
-We pull data directly from Twitter profiles in real-time.
+We pull data directly from X profiles in real-time.
 If it's on their profile, we capture it."

 ### "Can I extract private accounts?"
 **Answer:** "No. We only extract data from public accounts.
 Private accounts require authentication and are not accessible through our service."